-You can buy and trade assets on eToro in just a few simple steps
+Buy and trade assets on eToro in a few simple steps

 Start now

-You can buy and trade assets on eToro in just a few simple steps
+Buy and trade assets on eToro in a few simple steps

-All you need to do is sign up, verify your account and make a deposit.
-From there, you’ll be able to easily buy or sell assets.
+Simply sign up, verify your account and make a deposit.
+You’ll then be able to easily buy or sell assets.

 Start now